hanrichard/Notebook/interview_react_js.md

 - Use of interfaces for complex type definitions
 - IDEs such as VS Code was made for TypeScript
 - Avoid bugs with the ease of readability and Validation

+### What is the render method for?
+To determine what should be rendered for a particular component.